Philosophical logic: Free

 Free logic rejects some of the existential presuppositions found in classical logic.
 In classical logic, every singular term has to denote an object in the domain of quantification.
 This is usually understood as an ontological commitment to the existence of the named entity.
-But many names are used in everyday discourse that do not refer to existing entities, like "Santa Clause" or "Pegasus".
+But many names are used in everyday discourse that do not refer to existing entities, like "Santa Claus" or "Pegasus".
 This threatens to preclude such areas of discourse from a strict logical treatment.
 Free logic avoids these problems by allowing formulas with non-denoting singular terms.
 This applies to proper names as well as definite descriptions, and functional expressions.
 Quantifiers, on the other hand, are treated in the usual way as ranging over the domain.
-This allows for expressions like "$\lnot \exists x (x = santa)$" (Santa Clause does not exist) to be true even though they are self-contradictory in classical logic.
+This allows for expressions like "$\lnot \exists x (x = santa)$" (Santa Claus does not exist) to be true even though they are self-contradictory in classical logic.
 It also brings with it the consequence that certain valid forms of inference found in classical logic are not valid in free logic.
-For example, one may infer from "$Beard(santa)$" (Santa Clause has a beard) that "$\exists x (Beard(x))$" (something has a beard) in classical logic but not in free logic.
+For example, one may infer from "$Beard(santa)$" (Santa Claus has a beard) that "$\exists x (Beard(x))$" (something has a beard) in classical logic but not in free logic.
 In free logic, often an existence-predicate is used to indicate whether a singular term denotes an object in the domain or not.
 But the usage of existence-predicates is controversial.
 They are often opposed, based on the idea that existence is required if any predicates should apply to the object at all.
 In this sense, existence cannot itself be a predicate.